jhuckaby/logalert/README.md

 The `echo` property controls whether LogAlert emits information to the console (or Terminal window), so you can see what is happening without having to open its log file.
 This defaults to `true`.
 Set this to `false` to run quietly and not emit any information to the console.

 The `verbose` property controls the logging level.
 Lower numbers like `1` mean that it will only log when alerts fire, whereas `2` and `3` are increasingly verbose, meaning that LogAlert will emit additional information about what is happening.
 See [Logging](#logging) below for more details.

+The `color` property enables ANSI color output for LogAlert in the console (Terminal window).
+This defaults to `false` (disabled).
+Set to `true` to enable color output.
+Please make sure your Terminal supports ANSI color before enabling this, as it can cause undesired effects.

 # Usage